AI Week at MSOE: Thursday, April 23 Schedule

 Overview

-This symposium brings together K-12 educators, teachers, administrators, university faculty, and students to address the integration of artificial intelligence in education.
-Through national keynote presentations and discussion panels featuring leaders from K-12 and higher education, participants will examine practical approaches to AI implementation in curriculum design, pedagogy, assessment, and AI literacy development.
+This symposium, in partnership with the Northwestern Mutual Data Science Institute, brings together K-12 educators, teachers, administrators, university faculty and students to address the integration of artificial intelligence in education.
+Through national keynote presentations and discussion panels featuring leaders from K-12 and higher education, participants will examine practical approaches to AI implementation in curriculum design, pedagogy, assessment and AI literacy development.
 Sessions address AI ethics, responsible use policies, and implications for student preparation in an AI-driven workforce, prioritizing actionable frameworks and evidence-based practices over speculative discourse.

 Why Attend?